BerkeleyAutomation/CloudRobotics_tutorial/Part 1/README.md

 git clone https://github.com/SimeonOA/FogROS2_bootcamp.git
 ```

-If you do not have `git`, you can go to [https://github.com/SimeonOA/FogROS2_bootcamp], then hit the green "code" button, and then "download zip".
+If you do not have `git`, you can go to [https://github.com/BerkeleyAutomation/CloudRobotics_tutorial.git], then hit the green "code" button, and then "download zip".
 Once you have the zip downloaded, extract the files so that `FogROS2_bootcamp` is in your home directory.
 ```
 cd ~
-unzip ~/Downloads/FogROS2_bootcamp-main.zip
+unzip ~/Downloads/CloudRobotics_tutorial-main.zip
-mv FogROS2_bootcamp-main FogROS2_bootcamp
+mv CloudRobotics_tutorial-main CloudRobotics_tutorial
 ```